 Most cash is invested in a current account with VINCI Autoroutes.
-Cash borrowed from VINCI Autoroutes on a current account and from VINCI by drawdowns on the revolving credit facility is presented under other current financial debts.
-At 31 December 2021, the outstanding amount of €150 million relates exclusively to the credit facility with VINCI.
+Cash borrowed from VINCI on the revolving credit facility is presented in other current financial liabilities.
+At 31 December 2022, €50 million had been drawn down.

-At 31 December 2021, total cash under management amounted to -€119.4 million.
+At 31 December 2022, total cash under management amounted to -€51.5 million.